Index

 Example:

-Collect id, ipaddress and name details on all devices in the groups with an ID of 42505 or 42579.
-Filter those devices to only those which appear in both groups (grouping_mode=AND), sort the devices by name, and return details on the first five.
+Collect ipaddress and name details on all devices which appear both the London and Routers groups, sort the devices by name, and return details on the first five.

 Field Filters